Wreck Diving – Lust For Rust…

 Wreck Diving – lust for rust… historical museum underneath the waves.

 Wreck diving is synonymous with diving in Malta.
-Due to the island’s strategic, geographic position, throughout history, the island was a stepping stone for other nations, a naval base and an asset.
+Due to the island’s strategic, and geographic position, throughout history, the island was a stepping stone for other nations, a naval base and an asset.
 Relics from several rulers, sieges and wars can be found all around the islands, and on its seabed.
 Shipwrecks, aircraft and cargo are mementos of the past, memories of tragic stories and ancient, discoveries.
 Historic shipwrecks, such as the famous WWI SS Polynesien and World War II wreck HMS Southwold, are windows to the past for technical divers.
 Wrecks can be enjoyed at several depths making wreck diving available to all levels of divers, several of which are easily accessible from shore.
 Decommissioned vessels turned into divers’ attraction can be found all around the islands at different depths.
 These scuttled shipwrecks have become artificial reefs since they provide nursing grounds and shelter to marine life.
 Most shipwrecks can be easily accessed from shore, such as the 120-meter oil tanker, the Um el Faroud, one of the most popular wrecks in Malta, with good reason.

 Shipwrecks for all levels of Scuba Divers.